- Immigrants & Refugees

 Upon its introduction, we will work to garner greater support for last year’s Dignity for Detained Immigrants Act (H.R.
 3923 in the 115th Congress) that would improve existing detention conditions, increase oversight, end profit incentives, and prioritize community-based alternatives.

-3. A Pathway to Citizenship for DACA and TPS Recipients
+3. A Pathway to Citizenship for DACA, TPS, and DED Recipients

-We are advocating for a single bill that will restore protections and offer a pathway to citizenship for both Dreamers and Temporary Protected Status (TPS) holders.
+We are advocating for a single bill that will restore protections and offer a pathway to citizenship for Dreamers, Temporary Protected Status (TPS), and Deferred Enforced Departure (DED) holders.
 The administration placed more than 1 million people in danger of deportation when it ended the Deferred Action for Childhood Arrivals (DACA) and TPS programs without any alternate solutions.
 Most recipients have lived in the U.S. for more than a decade and have become integral parts of our communities.
 A bill that pairs the protections outlined in past policies like the Dream Act (S. 1615/H.R.
 3440) and the American Promise Act (H.R.
 4253) would provide the most workable pathway to citizenship for the greatest number of Dreamers and TPS recipients.

 Your advocacy - and the work of advocates across the nation - will help us build toward these goals for our immigration system.
 We look forward to fostering a faithful partnership with members of the 116th Congress to continue our work to protect the rights, dignity, and safety of all immigrants, refugees, and migrants.